Healthcare Training Institute - Quality Education since 1979

 Dr. Klerman also states that "Separation anxiety may be the childhood antecedent of adult panic attacks."
 Think of your agoraphobic client.
 Could he or she have had a history of separation anxiety in his or her childhood?
 Could he or she still have a minor case of separation anxiety?

 However, I asked if it would be financially possible to put Sam in a smaller, private school.
 Dave and Eve researched small schools in the city and found a small, Christian school whose average class number was around 11 children per grade.
 Not only were the social demands of the school lessened, but also the teachers were much more attentive to the children.
 Dave and Eve explained to Sam’s teacher about her condition and her teacher made the extra effort to make Sam feel more at home and in a safe and secure environment.

 Think of your child client who is experiencing agoraphobia related to school.
 Could he or she benefit from being put in a smaller class?

 On the other hand, instigating fear in a child is a practice that many parents resist.
 They would much rather avoid the situation altogether which may in fact worsen the child’s condition.
 Laura was a nine year old client of mine who experienced extreme symptoms of panic when exposed to large crowds.
 Her parents, Michael and Diane, were reluctant to try exposure therapy because the site of their daughter in pain was one they wished to avoid at all costs.

 However, eventually, they developed a system of exposure steps, along with my assistance, that would, hopefully, gradually reduce Laura’s anxiety.
 Exposure degrees came in the following order:

-On this track, we discussed three characteristics of childhood agoraphobia, which are development in childhood and adolescence; separation anxiety; and early exposure.
+In this section, we discussed three characteristics of childhood agoraphobia, which are development in childhood and adolescence; separation anxiety; and early exposure.

-On the next track, we will examine three aspects of panic disorder, namely typical manifestations; irritable bowel syndrome, and loss of significant person.
+In the next section, we will examine three aspects of panic disorder, namely typical manifestations; irritable bowel syndrome, and loss of significant person.